cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 12.md

 ---

-Suppose I create a perfect skip list with the values 3, 4, 7, 12, 13, 14, 17.
+Suppose I have a perfect skip list with the values 3, 4, 7, 12, 13, 14, 17.

 3. Sketch a diagram of the skip list, showing which nodes are connected at which "levels".
 4. Sketch the path that would be taken through the skip list if you are searching for the number 12.
 5. Sketch a diagram (or set of diagrams) that show how you would insert the number 15 into the skip list.
+You do not have to maintain a perfect skip list - the insertion of the element will make it non-perfect.
+Be sure to describe how randomness is used to determine the "height" of the new element.
 6. Sketch a diagram (or set of diagrams) that show how you would remove the number 7 from the skip list.
+You do not have to maintain a perfect skip list - the deletion of the element will make it non-perfect.